agentrickard/domain/domain_source/README.txt

 all content.

-When links are written to content from another domain using the SEO strict rules, cross-domain sesarching or the "Special Page Requests" rules, the links will go to the "source" domain specified for the node.
+When links are written to content from another domain using the SEO strict rules, cross-domain searching or the "Special Page Requests" rules, the links will go to the "source" domain specified for the node.

 ----